SIST EN 19694-3:2017

 streams are calculated from input or production data, obtained by means of measurement systems, and

-source are determined based on continuous measurement of the concentration of the relevant greenhouse
+emission source are determined based on continuous measurement of the concentration of the relevant

-energy-intensive industries it is essential that the boundaries for monitoring and reporting of these emissions
+the energy-intensive industries it is essential that the boundaries for monitoring and reporting of these

-are identical on plant level, even when being different in detail for each sector.
-Within this view the GHG
+emissions are identical on plant level, even when being different in detail for each sector.
+Within this

-emissions from pure biomass fuels and from the biogenic carbon content of mixed fuels are being recognized
+view the GHG emissions from pure biomass and from the biogenic carbon content of mixed fuels are

-as climate change neutral and therefore treated as zero direct emissions.
+being recognized as climate change neutral and therefore treated as zero direct GHG emissions.

 Figure 2 — Site / Facility / Plant / Installation